nccgroup/wssip/README.md

 * Rewrite in TypeScript (likely 1.2.0)
 * Using something other than Appbar for Custom/Intercept tabs, and styling the options to center better

-For information on using the `mitmengine` class, see either: [npm](https://npmjs.com/package/mitmengine), [yarn](https://yarnpkg.com/en/package/mitmengine), or [mitmengine/README.md](https://github.com/nccgroup/wssip/mitmengine/README.md)
+For information on using the `mitmengine` class, see: [npm](https://npmjs.com/package/mitmengine), [yarn](https://yarnpkg.com/en/package/mitmengine), or [mitmengine/README.md](https://github.com/nccgroup/wssip/blob/master/mitmengine/README.md)